mbetbadal/portfolio/README.md

 ## 📄 Selected Writing Samples

-### 1. IBM Cloud Pak for Data
+### 1. Installation, release notes, known issues, and troubleshooting - IBM Cloud Pak for Data
 **Type:**  | **Tools:** Markdown, GitHub, Oxygen XML

 **Highlights:**
 - Collaborated with engineers and PMs
+- Sole writer for multiple products
+- Used GitHub issues to track documentation progress on new features, fixes, and known issues
 - Improved legacy docs for accessibility and usability
+- Met a mix of quarterly and monthly releases

 ---